-APPLICANTS LOCUM TENENS VISITING Purpose: Individuals awaiting processing of application for initial appointment Individuals serving as locum tenens for Practitioners who are on vacation, attending an educational seminar, or ill, and/or otherwise need coverage assistance for a period of time Individuals seeking privileges for situations where there is an important patient care, treatment, or service need Verification Factors: current licensure; current competence (i.e., verification of hospital affiliations and work history for at least the last five years); ability to exercise the privileges requested; current professional liability coverage; compliance with privileges criteria; and results of queries from the NPDB, a criminal background check, and OIG queries. current licensure; current competence (i.e., verification of hospital affiliations and work history for at least the last five years); ability to exercise the privileges requested; current professional liability coverage; compliance with privileges criteria; and results of queries from the NPDB, a criminal background check, and OIG queries. current licensure; relevant training or experience; current competence (verification of hospital affiliations and work history for at least the last five years); current professional liability coverage acceptable to the Hospital; and results of queries from the NPDB and OIG queries.
-Other Qualifications: the applicant has submitted a complete application, along with any application fee; the applicant demonstrates that: there are no current or previously successful challenges to his or her licensure or registration; and he or she has not been subject to involuntary termination of Medical Staff membership or the applicant has submitted an appropriate application, along with any application fee; the applicant meets the relevant threshold eligibility criteria outlined in Section 2.A.1 of this Policy; the applicant demonstrates that: there are no current or previously successful challenges to his or her licensure or registration; and Any individual currently appointed in good standing to another Munson Healthcare Hospital with a grant of clinical privileges relevant to the request for visiting privileges shall be immediately authorized to exercise a grant of visiting privileges upon the completion of a query to the NPDB.
+APPLICANTS LOCUM TENENS VISITING Purpose: Individuals awaiting processing of application for initial appointment Individuals serving as locum tenens for Practitioners who are on vacation, attending an educational seminar, or ill, and/or otherwise need coverage assistance for a period of time Individuals seeking privileges for situations where there is an important patient care, treatment, or service need Verification Factors: current licensure; current competence (i.e., verification of hospital affiliations and work history for at least the last five years ability to exercise the privileges requested; current professional liability coverage; compliance with privileges criteria; and results of queries from the NPDB, a criminal background check, and OIC queries. hospital affiliations and work history for at least the last five years); ability to exercise the privileges requested; current professional liability coverage; compliance with privileges criteria; and results of queries from the NPDB, a criminal background check, and OIG queries. current licensure; relevant training or experience; current competence (verification of hospital affiliations and work history for at least the last five years); current professional liability coverage acceptable to the Hospital; and results of queries from the NPDB and OIG queries.
+Other Qualifications: the applicant has submitted a complete application, along with any application fee; the applicant demonstrates that: (i) there are no current or previousl successful challenges to his or h licensure or registration; and (ii) he or she has not been subject to involuntary termination of Medical Staff membership or fee; the applicant meets the relevant threshold eligibility criteria outlined in Section 2.A.1 of this Policy; the applicant demonstrates that: Any individual currently appointed in good standing to another Munson Healthcare Hospital with a grant of clinical privileges relevant to the request for visiting privileges shall be immediately authorized to exercise a grant of visiting privileges upon the completion of a query to the NPDB.
 Under such circumstances, the Hospital will rely on the granting of privileges at the individual's involuntary limitation, reduction, denial, or loss of clinical privileges, at another health care facility; and the application is pending review by the MEC and the Board, following a favorable recommendation by the Chief of Staff and the Credentials Committee or its Chair, and after considering the evaluation of the department chair. (ii) he or she has not been subject to involuntary termination of Medical Staff membership or involuntary limitation, reduction, denial, or loss of clinical privileges, at another health care facility; and the applicant has received a favorable recommendation from the Chief of Staff and/or Credentials Committee Chair, after considering the evaluation of the department chair. primary Munson Healthcare Hospital (i.e., as long as the individual meets the eligibility criteria for the relevant privileges at his or her primary Munson Healthcare Hospital, the Hospital will recognize those privileges as visiting privileges).
-Time Limitations: Grant of temporary privileges for a maximum period of 120 consecutive days.
+Time Limitations: Grant of temporary privileges for a maximum period of 120 consecutive days .
 May exercise locum tenens privileges for a maximum of 180 days, consecutive or not, anytime during the 24-month period following the date they are granted, subject to the following conditions: the individual must notify Medical Staff Services at least 10 days prior to each time that he or she will be exercising these privileges (exceptions for shorter notice periods may be considered in situations involving health issues); and along with this notification, the individual must inform Medical Staff Services of any change that has occurred to any of the information provided on the initial application for locum tenens privileges.
 Grant of visiting privileges will not exceed 60 days.